 Advisory body for the Project

-The Advisory Body is a panel of experts who periodically advise the Project Team, helping to shape the content of the code work as well as the ultimate delivery and presentation of the code to Tribal governments.
+The Advisory Body is a panel of experts who periodically advised the Project Team, helping to shape the content of the code work as well as the ultimate delivery and presentation of the code to Tribal governments.
 This body was assembled quickly in the first part of Phase I and convened its first gathering on November 20, 2015, in Fayetteville, Arkansas.
 Half the members attended in person, and half attended via distance technology.
 The second meeting, conducted entirely via distance technology, occurred on February 29, 2016.
-A third meeting, which will commemorate the conclusion of Phase I and introduce preliminary code language in key subject areas, took place on August 31, 2016.
-Summaries of both the first and second meetings, and a draft agenda for the third, can be found below, following the list of Advisory Body membership.
+Summaries of these meetings, and a draft agenda for the third, can be found below, following the list of Advisory Body membership.

 Chris Georgacas, President/CEO, Goff Public (representing Shakopee Mdewakanton Sioux Community) Minneapolis

 Julie Ralston-Aoki, Staff Attorney, Public Health Law Center